agiliq/merchant/docs/offsite/global_iris_real_mpi_integration.rst

            'order_id': transaction_id,
            'card': card,
            'amount': order.balance, # TODO
-           # Other 'merchant data' can be put here.
+           # Other 'merchant data' can be put here. (see Gateway docs)
            # It will be serialised to JSON, so must be supported by the JSON encoder.
            # The JSON encoder has special support for:
            # * CreditCard objects